Haschmi/2016-02-17-queens-python-novice/index.md

 > ## Prerequisites {.prereq}
 >
-> Learners need to understand the concepts of files and directories
+>Learners need to understand the concepts of files and directories
-> (including the working directory) and how to start a Python
+>(including the working directory) and how to start a Python
-> interpreter before tackling this lesson.
-This lesson references the Jupyter (IPython)
+>interpreter before tackling this lesson.
+The commands in this lesson
-> Notebook although it can be taught through any Python interpreter.
-> The commands in this lesson pertain to **Python 3**.
+>pertain to **Python 3**.

 > ## Getting ready {.getready}
 >
-> You need to download some files to follow this lesson:
+> All the required data can be found in your home directory on your account
 >
-> 1. Make a new folder in your Desktop called `python-novice-inflammation`.
+> 1. There is a folder (directory) python-novice-mandelbrot in your home directory.
-> 2. Download [python-novice-inflammation-data.zip](./python-novice-inflammation-data.zip) and move the file to this folder.
-> 3. If it's not unzipped yet, double-click on it to unzip it.
-You should end up with a new folder called `data`.
+> 2. It contains another folder called "data".
-> 4. You can access this folder from the Unix shell with:
+> 3. You can access this folder from the Unix shell with:
 >
 > ~~~ {.input}
-> $ cd && cd Desktop/python-novice-inflammation/data
+> $ cd && cd python-novice-madelbrot/data
 > ~~~

 ## Topics